 Specialism: Adults who have a learning disability, and the home specialises in dual diagnosis.

-Details of Vacancy: None
+Details of Vacancy: one ground floor self-contained

 The Taylor Report, published this week, sets out that “all work in the UK economy should be fair and decent with realistic scope for development and fulfilment” – hot on the heels of last month’s National Learning Disability Week which focused on raising awareness of the benefits of employing people with a learning disability.